Now Is The Time To Buy Rental Houses

 Mortgage rates are so low, who’s still renting?

-Those are all statements/questions I get asked or hear on a regular basis.
+Those are all statements/questions heard on a regular basis.
 Real estate investors, new and experienced alike seem to have a the preconceived notion that rental houses (at a decent price) are hard to find these days.
 This article will hopefully debunk that idea.

-Day in and day out I speak with fellow active investors who are hunting rental houses.
-Actually, just las week I had a very successful landlord confide to me that he was able to “pick one up off the MLS” in his area for $11,000!
-Now this is not in a war zone, it’s in southern Oakland County and will rent for around $700 per month.
-Yes it needed work he told me, but less that $7,500 in repairs was his estimate.
+Day in and day out we speak with fellow active investors who are hunting rental houses.
+Actually, just las week we had a very successful landlord confide in us that she was able to “pick one up off the MLS” in her area for $11,000!
+Now this is not in a war zone, it’s in southern Macomb County and will rent for around $700 per month.
+Yes it needed work she told me, but less that $7,500 in repairs was her estimate.

 Let’s do some quick numbers on this one;